Lifestyle

 Although it's impossible to get these answers, Dr. Venkat assures that dogs from animal shelters or other rescue organizations are not more prone to separation anxiety than other dogs.

-"This is because separation anxiety is linked to and also genetic predisposition, such as what kind of breed of dog you have," she tells Pawp.
-“Huskies and Border Collies, for example, can be more prone to separation anxiety, but any dog can develop it because dogs bond very easily to their families.”
+"Separation anxiety is linked to a genetic predisposition, such as what kind of breed of dog you have," she tells Pawp.
+“Huskies and border collies, for example, can be more prone to separation anxiety, but any dog can develop it because dogs bond very easily to their families.”

 Signs your dog has separation anxiety

-Other symptoms of separation anxiety in dogs include:
+When left alone, signs of separation anxiety in dogs could include:

 • Digging